 Has our role been stymied by this Micro and Macro separation?
-In my opinion, the strength of social work is it’s versatility, but the profession can’t seem to get out of its own way.
-Rather then widen the debate, we need to strengthen the two concepts, and Social work programs need to focus on “the space between”.
-Mezzo social work, also referred to as “meso” in other disciplines, is often left out of the conversation.
-Micro, Mezzo/Meso, Macro are levels of analysis which are the cornerstones of ecological systems theory and practice.
+In my opinion, the strength of social work is its versatility, but the profession can’t seem to get out of its own way.
+Rather than widen the debate, we need to strengthen the two concepts, and Social work programs need to focus on “the space between”.
+Mezzo social work also referred to as “meso” in other disciplines, is often left out of the conversation.
+Micro, Mezzo/Meso, and Macro are levels of analysis that are the cornerstones of ecological systems theory and practice.
 The application and understanding of these levels are not only germane to social work, but they are integral in the analysis of business, finance, politics, science, and more.

 Instead of working with an individual or a familial group to promote individual change, you will work with groups to focus on promoting cultural or institutional change.
 Because social workers practicing mezzo work face unique challenges, they generally will have experience in both micro and macro work and use this experience in tandem.
 You will need to be experienced with both interpersonal relations and community involvement when you choose this level of work.
 Read More

 In a recent Twitter chat about Sustaining innovation in macro social work, the importance of macro social work came up.
 Most importantly, Carly Levy responded to the chat stating that “Our desire to be recognized as licensed clinicians dominates social work culture and distorts macro social work purpose”.
 As a direct clinical provider with a growing appreciation for Macro work, this perfectly illustrates the impasse social work is facing.
 Rather than clinical social work distorting macro social work, we need to examine ways clinical social workers can enhance the macro process as well as ways macro theory can enhance clinical practice.